 6. Maintain Complete Records of Your Export Shipments

 The most important thing exporters can do post-shipment is to keep a thorough paper trail of all exports.
 As a general rule, export regulations require you to maintain export documentation for at least five years after an export transaction is complete.
 For most companies, this means five-plus years’ worth of paper records.
 This includes:

 - Printed copies of your export documents, including the invoice, packing list, bill of lading, country of origin certificate, accounts payable and receivable, and purchase orders and sales records.
 (You can download these and many other free export forms here.)

 - All records of your export compliance screenings.
 These should be saved in case your company is audited.
 (If you need more information about your export compliance responsibilities, download our free white paper.)

 - Comprehensive notes explaining why you (or your employees) made the decisions you made.
 For example, let's say you screened your export customer's name and address against the various restricted party lists, and you came back with partial matches.
-After reviewing those potential matches, you made the decision it was OK to proceed with the shipment.
-You should document and save the reasons why you decided it was OK to ship to this company.
+After reviewing those potential matches, you made the decision it was okay to proceed with the shipment.
+You should document and save the reasons why you decided it was okay to ship to this company.
 In some situations, demonstrating that you’re thinking proactively about compliance and legal regulations, keeping accurate records, and doing your due diligence throughout the process may be more important than being 100% correct in your outcome.

 - Handwritten notes should also be filed with their corresponding shipments.